ToLeWeiss/RNA-Seq-analysis/workflow/report/pca_biplot.rst

    - Provides a title for the plot.

 5. **Output:**
-   - Saves the PCA biplot visualization as a PDF file specified in the Snakemake output.
+   - Saves the PCA biplot visualization as a PDF file specified in the results directory.